jatintomer27/End-to-End-ML-Pipeline/README.md

 >> Create the predection pipeline to predict the data user has entered.
 >> Now create the user-interface using flask in app.py.

+## Steps to create the Project.

+1. create template.py
+2. Create folder structure using template.py
+3. Update the setup.py to make ML_pipeline as package
+4. Configure logger in ML_pipeline package.
+5. Update the constants and utils in ML_pipeline package

 ## Project workflow

 1. Update config.yaml